EU mergers and takeovers (Aug 4)

 AUG 4

--- French drugmaker Sanofi to acquire Germany company Boehringer Ingelheim's consumer healthcare business (notified June 15/deadline extended to Aug.
-4 from July 20 after Sanofi submitted concessions)
+-- U.S. drugmaker Pfizer to acquire U.S. peer Hospira (notified June 15/deadline extended to Aug.
+4 from July 20 after Pfizer offered concessions)

 AUG 10

+-- Investment fund Canada Pension Plan Investment Board (CPPIB) and real estate investment trust Intu Holding S.a.r.l. to indirectly acquire a joint controlling stake in Spanish shopping mall Puerto Venecia Investments SOCIMI S.A. (notified July 10/deadline Aug.
+17/simplified)

--- Private equity firm Triton to acquire techical services provider Voith Industrial Services (notified July 7/deadline Aug.
-12/simplified)
+-- Private equity firm CVC to acquire theatre producer Stage Entertainment (notified July 10/deadline Aug.
+17/simplified)

+-- Spanish energy company Repsol and Mexican industrial group Grupo Kuo to expand their joint venture Dynasol (notified July 10/deadline Aug.
+17/simplified)

+-- Investment bank Goldman Sachs and Altor to jointly acquire soy-based protein solutions maker Hamlet Protein (notified July 10/deadline Aug.
+17)

 AUG 18